About Noam - Writer/Director/Producer

 IMG_2340.PNG

 Noam Argov is a filmmaker and MFA Directing Student at NYU’s Tisch School of the Arts.
-After immigrating to the United States, she grew up in the outskirts of Disney World in Florida, dreaming up elaborate stories and trying to become an animated princess from her apartment complex.
+After immigrating to the United States, she grew up outside of Disney World in Florida, dreaming up elaborate stories and trying to become an animated princess from her apartment complex.
 As she realized humans cannot physically become animated movie characters when they grow up, she decided to just make movies instead.

 Prior to NYU, Noam got her start directing and producing documentaries all over the world.
 She worked as a National Geographic Explorer and an adventure sports documentarian with brands like The North Face, Merrell, and Yeti.
 Her films competed in festivals worldwide, and were distributed by outlets like RedBullTV, National Geographic, the United Nations, US Department of State and Outside.